epfahl/auta/README.md

 That looks right.

-Auta provides a `run` function that processes each element in an iterable of normalized time series data to yield a new state and reset the state to the new state before the next iteration.
+Auta provides a `run` function that carries out the above steps for each element in an iterable of normalized time series data.
 Here's some example data to play with:

 ```python
 series = [